Monday, March 4, 2013

 CIOs need to orchestrate, know-how about business, also understand technical logic.

-1. Purple Squirrel Syndrome in Talent Management Industry
+1. Purple Squirrel Syndrome in the Talent Management Industry

 • Purple Squirrel syndrome: The term Purple Squirrel is very familiar to some talent managers as it is widely used in that industry.
-A Purple Squirrel is a creature which is nearly impossible to find and in staffing the term refers to a job specification with skill and experience requirements which are impossible, or nearly impossible to find.
+A Purple Squirrel is a creature that is nearly impossible to find and in staffing the term refers to a job specification with skill and experience requirements that are impossible, or nearly impossible to find.

 2. The True Color of CIO’s Parachute

 CIOs have to focus on strategic aspects.
-And sometimes, tactical programs / projects have to be undertaken to bridge the gap.
+And sometimes, tactical programs/projects have to be undertaken to bridge the gap.
 To confuse a strategy job with a tactical job is a mistake when hiring.
-Although there might be some "savings", in a medium to large organization, each level has its time-frame and although a CIO might be very conversant with the tactical problems, that is not his/her job.
+Although there might be some "savings", in a medium to large organization, each level has its time frame and although a CIO might be very conversant with the tactical problems, that is not his/her job.
 The CIO has to look out for the strategic value of the IT direction with the business strategy and interact with his/her business peers giving them alternatives that improve the bottom line.
-The CIO as C-Level leadership role, is rule maker, not just order taker.
-Not only do CIOs need wear six thinking hats, but also they have very color of their own parachutes:
+The CIO as C-Level leadership role, is a rule maker, not just an order taker.
+Not only do CIOs need to wear six thinking hats, but also they have every color of their own parachutes:

-• Blue Dots at Influential Point: It’s not necessary for CIOs to become a pilot in order to fly from A to B these days, however, as CIO, you should have clear vision upon where you need go, the art of choices on how to get there, thus, CIO need be more as strategist and visionary; the CIO's influential point is also about their thought leadership, insight, and how to communicate it well.
+• Blue Dots at Influential Point: It’s not necessary for CIOs to become pilots to fly from A to B these days, however, as a CIO, you should have a clear vision of where you need to go, the art of choices on how to get there, thus, CIO need be more as strategist and visionary; the CIO's influential point is also about their thought leadership, insight, and how to communicate it well.
 BLUE represents Blue Ocean, not always Blue Sky.

-• Yellow Dots at Inflection Point: The speed of business change is accelerated, either you are cause of inflection or you are subject of inflection, thus, modern CIOs do need become change agent, with transformational mentality, focus on business long term growth.
+• Yellow Dots at Inflection Point: The speed of business change is accelerated, either you are the cause of inflection or you are the subject of inflection, thus, modern CIOs do need to become change agents, with a transformational mentality, and focus on business long-term growth.
 YELLOW is the symbol of positivity with caution.

-• Multi-Color Dots at Decision Point: Modern executives' main tasks are to make right decision, how to leverage multitude of PoVs, how to take advantage of data analysis (white dots), how to synthesize seemly opposite opinions, and how to think fast and think slow properly, thus, CIOs need be a logical thinker with certain level of creativity and intuition (red & green dots), CIOs also need be cautiously optimistic and ntelligently paradoxical as well.
+• Multi-Color Dots at Decision Point: Modern executives' main tasks are to make the right decision, to leverage the multitude of PoVs, to take advantage of data analysis (white dots), to synthesize seemly opposite opinions, and how to think fast and think slow properly, thus, CIOs need be a logical thinker with a certain level of creativity and intuition (red & green dots), CIOs also need be cautiously optimistic and intelligently paradoxical as well.

-Talent Manager, be change agent yourself: If there are companies that have Purple Squirrel wish lists on a Position Specification, talent managers should act as change agent, jump in to this dialogue, re-configuring the bullet points of the wish list into a marketing piece narrative with winning approach, allows the Art of search to take over the science of search, and talent manager need seek candidates who show evidence of personal and professional growth throughout their career who are capable of growing into a position, such as the ability to be able to learn quickly and be able to apply the skills effectively.
+Talent Manager, be a change agent yourself: If there are companies that have Purple Squirrel wish lists on a Position Specification, talent managers should act as a change agents, jump into this dialogue, re-configuring the bullet points of the wish list into a marketing piece narrative with winning approach, allows the Art of search to take over the science of search, and talent manager need to seek candidates who show evidence of personal and professional growth throughout their career who are capable of growing into a position, such as the ability to be able to learn quickly and be able to apply the skills effectively.

 The goal is not just to look for an individual candidate, but with a strategy to build a leadership team with complementary strength and having a few very driven people with a high aptitude for learning to lead and guide specialists.
-Such combination is very valuable in both creating and executing a strategy.
-Many times, CIOs need to orchestrate, know-how about business, also understand technical logic, but comparing to technical job, executives as leadership role should be good at synthesis, not just analysis, betterment, than just accuracy, insightful than just knowledgeable.
-So don’t hunt for perfect CIO, but have the best and most versatile CIO available.
+Such a combination is very valuable in both creating and executing a strategy.
+Many times, CIOs need to orchestrate, know-how about business, and also understand technical logic, but compared to technical jobs, executives in leadership roles should be good at synthesis, not just analysis, betterment, than just accuracy, insightful than just knowledgeable.
+So don’t hunt for a perfect CIO, but have the best and most versatile CIO available.

 0 comments: